rmcwhae/russellmcwhae.ca/content/journal/my-journey-into-tech.md

 First, tech is ubiquitous.
 It has touched almost every industry.

+Coding boot camps are all the rage these days, so I took one.
+This is a Western Canadian perspective on coding boot camp.

+## Boot camp

+-   Process: do homework and as much prep work as possible.
+Cannot overstate this.
+-   UCalgary MEng (MSc. and MEng!)

+## Job Hunt

+-   Work on your own projects (hackathons…)
+-   Open source
+-   Communicate about tech (writing)

+## Staying Current

-## Ideas
+## Tech Culture

--   Career change, previous reflection about wanting to try tech.
 -   Anna Wiener Uncanny Valley.
 Writing quotation Paul Theroux: the goal is above all to make you see.
 HBO Silicon Valley…but TV inferior.

+## Ideas

 -   Different job markets than engg.
 More frequent job switching.
 Tech touches every industry.
 -   Web dev: creating vs data science: analysis